 10. Dastony Organic Almond Butter

 Organic Almond Butter from Dastony is 100% natural, with no added sugars or salts.
 It’s not thick like other almond butter.
 Instead, it’s a bit more oily and runny.
-This almond butter is a great alternative to peanut butter and can be used in place of peanut butter in many different recipes.
+This almond butter is an excellent alternative to peanut butter and can be used in place of peanut butter in many different recipes.